ExaWorks/psij-python/docs/development/tutorial_add_executor.rst

 How to Distribute Your Executor
 -------------------------------

-If you want to share your executor with others, here are two ways:
+If you want to share your executor with others:

 1. You can make a Python package and distribute that as an add-on without needing to interact with the PSI/J project.